xoascf/SuRun/SuRun/ReadMe.txt

 SuRun?
 ------------------------------------------------------------------------------

-SuRun eases using Windows 2000 or Windows XP with limited user rights.
+SuRun eases using Windows 2000 to Windows Vista with limited user rights.
-SuRun usually runs on Windows Vista too if you disable User Account Control.

 With SuRun you can start applications with elevated rights without needing administrator credentials.